SitecorePowerShell/Book/interactive-dialogs.md

 ### Results

+The *Results* dialog resembles the Console but does not provide a prompt to the user.
+This is useful for when logging messages.

 **Example:** The following displays a dialog with the all the information written to the ScriptSession output buffer.
 ```powershell
 for($i = 0; $i -lt 10; $i++) {